The Rougarou of Southern Louisiana

 If you find the rougarou legend to be fascinating plan your next trip to New Orleans in October.
 Houma, a bayou town south of the city, has an annual Rougarou Fest.
 Check out their webpage (www.rougaroufest.org) for information about the parade route and family friendly events.
 The proceeds from the festival also go to a good cause.

 Hopefully the rougarou is nothing more than a folklore.
-Lent is upon us and this will be my 7th year as an offender.
-I try to give up fried food and processed sugars every year.
-I’ve never successfully given them up for the full 40 days.
-If the rougarou is real the 13 oyster shells in my front yard have me covered!
+Lent is always around the corner, and I am a habitual offender of the creed.
+I try to give up fried food and processed sugars for lent every year.
+I’ve been successful in this pursuit, but not so successful in other areas.
+Of well…If the rougarou is real the 13 oyster shells in my front yard have me covered!